cherishwins/notaryton-bot/README.md

 ## 🤝 Contributing

-This is a solo project by [@jesselawson](https://github.com/jesselawson).
+This is a solo project by [Jesse James](https://github.com/jdevop33).
 Open to collaborators!

 ---